raselcsedev/good-read/README.md

-# Getting Started with Good Reads App
+# Getting Started with Good Reads React App

-This project is developed with [Create React App](https://zippy-kringle-284804.netlify.app/).
+This project is developed with [Good Reads React App](https://zippy-kringle-284804.netlify.app/).

 ## How React Works?